JoshCheek/synseer/Readme.md

 [https://vimeo.com/144960941](https://vimeo.com/144960941)

+## Contributing

+I really don't know what I'm doing with most of this technology, so I'm figuring it out as I go.
+You'll need Ruby and Node.
+How you get them is up to you.

+After cloning, install dependencies with: `$ bundle install; npm install`

+To start a server: `$ rake server`

+After changing CSS or JavaScript, you need to rebuild: `$ rake build` You don't need to restart the server unless you edit the Ruby files.
+If you ever need to regenerate from scratch: `$ rake clobber; rake build`

+To run tests `$ rake` Ruby code is tested in the `spec` directory, JS unit tests are in the `test` directory, and integration tests are done with phantom as part of the Ruby integration tests.

+Assume most decisions are incidental, not intentional (I'm figuring it out as I go)

 ## Todo

+* Swap the side-box to the other side
+* Add an about page
+* Some better explanation
 * Backspace sends you to the previous page... that shouldn't happen -.^
 * When you get a node wrong, only send you back three nodes instead of back to the beginning
 * Better gradient of games